richardjennings/simple-ops/README.md

                         path: deploy/example/crossplane/
 ```

-The deployment generates a ```kind: Application``` manifest with at ./apps/example/crossplane.yaml where spec.source.path
+The deployment generates a ```kind: Application``` manifest at ./apps/example/crossplane.yaml where spec.source.path
 is changes (added) to ```deploy/example/crossplane/```

-If path is not specified the generated with manfiest is bundled with any helm template generated manifests into
+If path is not specified the generated With manifest is bundled with any helm generated manifests into
 ```deploy/environment/component/manifest.yaml```.
 For example:

 ```yaml